My main theoretical orientation is existential-phenomenological, but I also incorporate psychodynamic and Gestalt elements in my practice.

-I am a Chartered Counselling Psychologist, UKCP and BACP registered psychotherapist, specialising in existential-phenomenological therapy, with some integrative elements added to what others would consider a 'purist' existential-phenomenological approach.
+I am a Chartered Counselling Psychologist, UKCP and BACP registered psychotherapist, specialising in existential-integrative therapy.

-Currently, I am active in psychosocial migration research, exploring issues of identity, anxiety and belonging and my goal is to contribute to the scientific community to the best of my ability.
+Looking at the intersection between the individual and society, my goal is to contribute to the scientific community to the best of my ability.

 Specialties: Existential - integrative psychotherapy, research on skilled migration, teaching & lecturing psychology, psychotherapy, qualitative research methods.